June 24, 2024

 Faster Shifting Times

-The hallmark of dual-clutch transmissions is their ability to change gears in just milliseconds—much faster than both manual and traditional automatic transmissions.
-This not only contributes to a reduction in fuel consumption by minimizing the time the engine spends in higher power states but also improves overall vehicle performance.
+The hallmark of dual-clutch transmissions is their ability to change gears in just milliseconds, much faster than both manual and traditional automatic transmissions.
+This not only reduces fuel consumption by minimizing the time the engine spends in higher-power states but also improves overall vehicle performance.
 Faster shifts mean the vehicle can accelerate and decelerate more efficiently, staying within the optimal engine speed for any given condition.

 Dual-Clutch vs Manual Transmissions